 - After framing, you have the ideal canvas for running electrical.
 Electric work like that for home theater rooms is pretty simple, but having completely open framing to install it in makes it a total breeze.

 Think about it – in an upstairs room, rewiring requires a whole lot of cutting little windows into the drywall, hoping it’s close enough to a wire, and your wrists are small enough, to do what you need to do.
 Then there’s all the patching.
-But when building a theater room in your basement, even the least experienced of us could figure the electrical out.
+But when building a theater room in your basement, even the least experienced of us could figure the electrical out with some basic know-how and the help of Google.

 Do remember to turn off the power first, please.